graphile/graphile.github.io/static/ddgd/slides.md

 Start: 10m10s
 End: 12m25s

-Database security was not granular enough
+Until fairly recently database security was not granular enough

 been putting business logic in application layer for so long